percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 You can check Query Analytics information and the Service Overview Dashboard for each service by clicking on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots"/> icon in the **Options** column.

-From here you can also check additional information about the service, by clicking on the <image src="../../_images/arrow-downward.ico" width="15px" aria-label="downward arrow"/> icon.
+From here you can also check additional information about the service, by clicking on the {{icon.arrowdown}} icon.
 This expands the service entry to show reference information like service labels and IDs.

 ![!image](../../_images/PMM_Inventory_Service_Selection.png)